 Overall, this model is a great choice.
 It features solid construction and is very easy to handle.
 The powerful motor makes it a reliable choice for residential use while low maintenance is a great plus.
 This model is also slightly less expensive in comparison to the previous edgers.
 However, there are some minor downsides, but they don’t affect its overall performance.

 - Built-in cord retention.

 - Not suitable for overgrown grass.

 - Powermate PWLE0799 9 Inch 79 CC Edger

 This product sure starts easily and performs admirably.
 You might also do bevel edging for more accurate cuts.
-The curb hopping feature allows the front and rear tires to drop free clean edge because it features an efficient four stroke OHV engine, a manual recoil system, and three point triangular adjustable blade.
+The curb hopping feature allows the front and rear tires to drop free clean edge because it features an efficient four-stroke OHV engine, a manual recoil system, and a three-point triangular adjustable blade.

 The right wheel of this product is adjustable to level the edger when edging along a curb, providing that professional look to your landscape.
 The engine is also equipped with an easy pull recoil starter.
 A bottle of engine oil is also included with the edger.

-The nine inch Tri-blade commercial quality can also be adjusted up to five depth position for maximum cutting of two and a half inches.
-Advice is to always use the recommended oil type because dirty oil or incorrect types, such as two stroke oil engine will shorten its life.
-For the edge or to provide maximum performance for the next season, a yearly checkup or tune up at an authorized service center is advised.
+The nine-inch Tri-blade commercial quality can also be adjusted up to five depth positions for a maximum cutting of two and a half inches.
+Advice is to always use the recommended oil type because dirty oil or incorrect types, such as a two-stroke oil engine will shorten its life.
+For the edge or to provide maximum performance for the next season, a yearly checkup or tune-up at an authorized service center is advised.